-Watch my video recipe for step-by-step instructions, tips and tricks!
+Watch my YouTube video recipe for step-by-step instructions for making the best brioche French toast!
 Want to receive new recipe emails in your inbox?
-Make sure to subscribe to my YouTube channel and turn on notifications!
+Make sure to subscribe to my website emailing list and to my YouTube channel and turn on notifications!

 French toast, or pain perdu in French, has been around for a very long time!
 It’s typically made with day-old bread, or bread that you might otherwise toss.
 The type of bread you use really makes a big difference!
 I love to use either French bread or brioche bread.
 Brioche bread is a very rich and buttery bread that’s perfect for this recipe.
 Go for pre-sliced brioche bread to make things super easy.
 If it’s not pre-sliced, cut the bread down to 1/2-inch thick slices.